TUDelft-MUDE/2024-files/content/GA_1_6/Report_solution.md

 - If the former was used, the stability limit was at 50-51 seconds and for $dx/2$ it was about 13 seconds.
 - If the latter was used, the stability limit was 58-59 seconds and for $dx/2$ it was about 15 seconds.

 The computational time increases a lot since not only the grid contains more points when refining dx but also dt has to be reduced by a factor 3 (for this case).
-If the parameter νΔt/Δx2\nu \Delta t / \Delta x^2νΔt/Δx2 was printed, then a value of about 0.5 should have been found for both cases, if ν\nuν was not included, then a value about 127000 should have been found.
+If the parameter $\nu \Delta t / \Delta x^2$ was printed, then a value of about 0.5 should have been found for both cases, if $\nu$ was not included, then a value about 127000 should have been found.

 **Question 8**

 For the implicit scheme, try to find a $\Delta t$ value for which the solution is not reasonable.
 State your result and explain.

 _Write your answer here_

+There does not seem to be a limitation of $\Delta t$, it can be quite large, even 1000 and it does reach the stable state.
+Its limitation would be related to the desired accuracy of the solution, as it still has an error related to the time step.
+However, as this was not a constraint, results are reasonable for absurdly large time steps.

 **Question 9**